 Himalaya, ima-alaya, imajina (image,

-to go everywhere): "Courageous and
+ihaurri (to scatter, to go everywhere): "Courageous and

 Papua, apapua (living in poverty): "They live in poverty".